rdaum/c256emu/README.md

 # c256emu

-This is a work in progress emulator for the [C256 Foenix](https://www.google.com) microcomputer.
+This is a work in progress emulator for the [C256 Foenix](https://c256foenix.com/) microcomputer.

-It is written in C++ and renders to via SDL2.
+It is written in C++ and renders to a window via SDL2.
+It's relatively fast, and on my i5 workstation emulates the C256 at around 30mhz and a full 60fps.

 It supports the following features at the moment.
 There are definitely bugs and missing pieces.
 There are definitely going to be mismatches with the hardware as I do not have a board to compare against yet.
 When the Rev C boards are